 It can be hard to put money away in investments when you don't have a lot of money to begin with.
 But here are some ways that you can start investing with little money.
 My favorite: take advantage of free money like a 401k or HSA match.

 # 3 – Investing Will Get You To Retirement (Or Early Retirement)

 In order to have enough money to retire you need to make your money work for you.
 Like we illustrated above, leaving your money sitting in savings will actually work against you!

 The more you invest the more you’ll be able to take advantage of the power of compound interest.

-Compound interest is what happens when you’re interest starts earning interest.
+Compound interest is what happens when your interest starts earning interest.

 Here’s a super simple example:

 - In one year that $100 earns $10 in interest, now you have $110 sitting in your brokerage account.